 MAYMESTER.
-The course provides practical applications of principles and techniques used in technical theatre.
-Lectures are supported by individually scheduled workshop sessions where techniques are applied to a theatrical production.
+No prerequisite required Introduction to the equipment, procedures, and personnel in the design and execution of plans for scenery, lighting, properties, and sound for theatrical productions.
 Students will learn the structure, tools, and safety aspects of the scene shop.
 They will then apply these skills while designing and building half-size scenery for a chosen play.
-REMOTE ONLY-SYNCHRONOUS.

 DRAM 290 Special Studies: Writing the Half-Hour Comedy for Television (3)

 MAYMESTER.
 The course is designed to provide students with the essential building blocks of successful television writing and train them to act as colleagues in a simulation of a professional Writer’s Room.
-Our ultimate goal is to create and produce an original TV scene acted by students from DRAM 245 – Acting for the Camera, and directed by students taking DRAM 300 -Directing.
-IN-PERSON AND REMOTE LEARNERS.
+Our ultimate goal is to create and produce an original TV scene acted by students from DRAM 245 – Acting for the Camera, and directed by students taking DRAM 300 -Directing, also Maymester classes.